If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 The three most common types of cancer treatment are surgery, radiotherapy and chemotherapy.
 Treatment is aimed at removing the cancer cells or destroying them with medicines or by other means.

 Surgery is a way to physically remove the cancer.
 Surgery can be very successful in treating some kinds of cancer, but it isn’t an option in all cases.
-If the cancer is in the form of a malignant tumor (a tumor that spreads) but the tumor is still in one place (localized), it may be possible to safely remove the tumor and any surrounding affected tissue.
-Surgery may not be possible if the cancer has spread to other areas of the body or if the tumor cannot be removed without damaging vital organs, such as the liver or brain.
+It may be possible to safely remove a tumor and any affected surrounding tissue if:

-Radiotherapy uses radiation—in the form of a special kind of X-ray, gamma rays or electrons—to damage cancer cells so that they can’t multiply.
+Radiotherapy uses radiation to damage cancer cells so that they can’t multiply.
+The radiation is in the form of special X-rays, gamma rays, or electrons.
 There is usually no pain during this kind of therapy.
 Depending on the area that is treated, side effects from radiation damage to normal tissues may occur.
 Your health care provider can tell you what to expect.
 Radiotherapy is sometimes the only treatment needed, or it may be used with other therapies.
 A combination of surgery and radiotherapy may be used for tumors that grow in one place.